The New Timer

-"New Timer" is a song by Bruce Springsteen from his 1995 album The Ghost of Tom Joad.
+"The New Timer" is a song by the American singer-songwriter Bruce Springsteen from his 1995 acoustic album The Ghost of Tom Joad.
 Springsteen performs the song solo on the album, with only guitar accompaniment.

 Lyrics

 The narrator of the song is a man who has left behind a wife and children in Pennsylvania in order to find work, but ends up becoming a hobo, riding on freight trains.
 He tells of an older man, Frank, who has been riding the rails since the Great Depression and serves as a protector and mentor to the narrator.
 They eventually part ways, and the narrator never sees Frank again except for one night when Frank passed him on a rail car, shouted the narrator's name, and then "disappeared into the rain and wind."
 Eventually Frank is found dead, killed for no apparent reason, just "somebody killin' just to kill."
 Afterwards, the narrator daydreams about the family he left behind and prays for love and mercy, although his heart is filled with hatred and longing for vengeance.